19hours/sg-statutes/Acts/Securities and Futures Act.md

 81Z\.—(1) The Authority may revoke any approval of a corporation as an approved holding company under section 81W(1) if —

-(a) the corporation ceases to be the holding company of any approved exchange, designated clearing house or corporation which is an approved holding company;
+(a) the corporation ceases to be the holding company of any approved exchange, licensed trade repository, approved clearing house or corporation which is an approved holding company;

+[Act 34 of 2012 wef 01/08/2013]

 (b) the corporation is being wound up or otherwise dissolved, whether in Singapore or elsewhere;